Malcolm Jones Howard

-Malcolm Jones Howard (born June 24, 1939) is a senior United States district judge of the United States District Court for the Eastern District of North Carolina.
+Malcolm Jones Howard (June 24, 1939 – January 12, 2025) was a United States district judge of the United States District Court for the Eastern District of North Carolina.

-Education and career
+Background

-Born in Kinston, North Carolina, Howard received a Bachelor of Science degree from United States Military Academy at West Point in 1962 and a Juris Doctor from Wake Forest University School of Law in 1970.
+Howard was born in Kinston, North Carolina.
+He received a Bachelor of Science degree from United States Military Academy at West Point in 1962 and a Juris Doctor from Wake Forest University School of Law in 1970.
 From 1962 to 1972, he served as a major in the United States Army.
 He was a legislative counsel for the United States Secretary of the Army, from 1971 to 1972.

+Howard died on January 12, 2025, at the age of 85.

+Early career

 After his military service, he worked as general counsel and marketing manager for Dixon Marketing, Inc. in Kinston in 1972.
-He was an Assistant United States Attorney of the Eastern District of North Carolina from 1973 to 1974.
+He was an assistant United States attorney of the Eastern District of North Carolina from 1973 to 1974.
 In 1974, he was a deputy special counsel of the Executive Office of the President of the United States.
 He was in private practice in Greenville, North Carolina from 1975 to 1988, and was a civilian aide to the United States Secretary of the Army for North Carolina, from 1986 to 1988.